reach2arunprakash/system-design-primer/README.md

         MVC frameworks.
 You have the ability to extend the MVC components by adding new routes, intercepting requests, returning different responses, and overriding default behaviors.

 ### LSP: The Liskov Substitution Principle
+        Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.

 ### ISP: The Interface-Segregation Principle
+     No client should be forced to depend on methods it does not use

 ### DIP: The Dependency-Inversion Principle